arka-lsik/Statistical-Model-for-Power-Consumption-of-VLSI-Circuits-and-Effect-of-Quantized-Audio-Signal/README.md

 - This becomes critical when quantized data is further used for downstream tasks such as clustering, where the distortion can significantly affect the final results.
 - The Expectation-Maximization (EM) algorithm has been found to help mitigate the negative effects of quantization in clustering tasks, improving the robustness of data representation.

-● $\textcolor{red}{Research \space Shift \space Towards \space VLSI \space Circuit \space Analysis \space for \space Power-Aware \space Design}$:
+● $\textcolor{red}{Research \space Shift \space Towards \space VLSI \space Circuit \space Analysis \space for \space Power \space Aware \space Design}$:
 - Initial focus was on Audio signal processing and quantization impact reduction through clustering-based pipelines.
 - Current research direction shifted toward a more impactful area: Circuit Analysis in VLSI Design flow.
 - The main goal is to estimate and model pre-microarchitectural data to support power-aware design.
 - This approach aims to reduce costly redesigns and improve timing efficiency by providing accurate early-stage power and performance estimations.

 🚀 **Framework**
-- Part 1: Is to choose the proper quantizer and its effect of quantization on GMM-based data model and applying EM algorithm on it for better clustering of recorded audio from different environment.
+- $\textcolor{yellow}{Part-1}$: Is to choose the proper quantizer and its effect of quantization on GMM-based data model and applying EM algorithm on it for better clustering of recorded audio from different environment.
-- Part 2: That’s GMM (for better result conditional GMM) and EM algorithm have a better impact of clustering and prediction on ”ISCAS’89 sequential Benchmark circuits” data & "PATMOS'17"  quad-core ARM Cortex A15 CPU data for differernt events of activity.
+- $\textcolor{yellow}{Part-2}$: That’s GMM (for better result conditional GMM) and EM algorithm have a better impact of clustering and prediction on ”ISCAS’89 sequential Benchmark circuits” data & "PATMOS'17"  quad-core ARM Cortex A15 CPU data for differernt events of activity.

 ## 📝 **Details of Algorithm Pipeline for Audio processing with effect of Quantization**